 If you are looking for e-books that are relevant to your content, you can search UT's catalog in the advanced search mode, with "E-Book" as a limit.

 * Though rare, e-book providers have changed their urls.
-If students are reporting problems, please contact Bridget Faricy or Wade Lee and we can provide you with a new link begin the process to update the catalog.
+If students are reporting problems, please contact Bridget Faricy or Wade Lee-Smith and we can provide you with a new link begin the process to update the catalog.

 Here is a handy place to grab urls for distributing to your students: